jmathur25/climatehack/README.md

 bash submit.sh
 ```

-There is a file `best-submission/test_and_visualize.ipynb` to test the model and visualize results in a nice animation.
+Also, check out `best-submission/test_and_visualize.ipynb` to test the model and visualize results in a nice animation.
 This is how we produced the animations found in `figs/model_predictions.gif`.

 # Experiments
 We conducted several experiments that showed improvements on a strong baseline.
 The baseline was OpenClimateFix's skillful nowcasting [repo](https://github.com/openclimatefix/skillful_nowcasting), which itself is a implementation of Deepmind's precipitation forecasting GAN.
 This baseline is more-or-less copied to `experiments/dgmr-original`.
 One important difference is that instead of training the GAN, we just train the generator.
 This was doing well for us and training the GAN had much slower convergence.
 This baseline will actually train to a score greater than 0.8 on the Climatehack [leaderboard](https://climatehack.ai/compete/leaderboard).
 We didn't have time to properly test these experiments on top of our best model, but we suspect they would improve results.
 The experiments are summarized below: